-- The information provided when setting personal data fields has been updated to make it clearer that fields should only be marked as required when absolutely necessary for your intended purpose.
+The information provided when setting personal data fields has been updated to make it clearer that fields should only be marked as required when absolutely necessary for your intended purpose.

 A new area of Aiir, Data Control, is now available.
 This is the hub for managing listener data.
-This area is only accessible to Aiir users that are identified as Data Controllers by the organisation's Super Administrator.
+This area is only accessible to Aiir users that are identified as Data Controllers by an organisation owner.

 Within Data Control is a section where you can perform Forget Me administration, a requirement of GDPR where you will be required to delete all identifiable information about them you hold on request.
 These requests can come in two ways: